-All 18 incorporated cities in San Diego County have adopted local ordinances as well.
+All 18 incorporated cities in San Diego County have adopted local ordinances.
 All unincorporated areas follow the County of San Diego smoking ordinances.

-On January 28, 2020, the County of San Diego Board of Supervisors approved an ordinance which will apply to the unincorporated area of San Diego County.
-The ordinance restrictions will be in place on July 1, 2020, and include the following:
+On January 28, 2020, the County of San Diego Board of Supervisors approved an ordinance (Ordinance No. 10647) to reduce the impacts of tobacco in the unincorporated area of San Diego County.
+Effective July 1, 2020:

 - The sale or distribution of flavored smoking products is prohibited.

-- The sale or distribution of electronic smoking devices is prohibited until February 28, 2021, or an earlier date, dependent on the results of the Centers for Disease Control’s (CDC) ongoing vaping illness investigation.
+- The sale or distribution of electronic smoking devices is prohibited until February 28, 2021, or an earlier date, dependent on the results of the Centers for Disease Control and Prevention’s ongoing vaping illness investigation.

 - Smoking is prohibited in all outdoor dining areas, and within 25 feet from the perimeter of such areas.
 Additionally, smoking is prohibited within 40 feet from a permitted food facility that is a mobile food or temporary food facility, such as a food truck or food cart.

 Click below to learn more about what the ordinance means for dining establishments and tobacco retailers in the unincorporated area of the county.